 Verbs used to say “eat” in Korean

 Like many of the most common Korean verbs, there are actually two different verbs that mean “to eat” in Korean.
 One of these is used in normal situations, and the other is used when referring to your elders or seniors.
 It is important to use these words correctly if you want to be polite in Korea.

-This is the standard verb for ‘to eat’ in Korean.
+먹다 (meokda) is the standard verb for “to eat” in Korean.
 It is used when referring to yourself (I want to eat, I ate, etc.) or when referring to people of the same age or younger than you.
 This verb is extremely useful and should be part of the basic Korean words that you learn first.

-This is the ‘honorific’ form of the verb ‘to eat’ in Korean.
-The actual dictionary word is 들다, but it as it is always used with 시, you will often see it as 드시다.
-It is also easier to remember드시다 if you want to use it correctly, especially as 들다 has 103 other meanings in Korean.
+This is the honorific form of the verb “to eat” in Korean.
+The actual dictionary word is 들다 (deulda), but as it is always used with 시 (si), you will often see it as 드시다 (deusida).
+It is also easier to remember 드시다 (deusida) if you want to use it correctly, especially as 들다 (deulda) has 103 other meanings in Korean.

-There is actually a third verb for ‘to eat’, which is 잡수시다 (japsusida), but this is used less frequently than 드시다.
+There is actually a third verb for “to eat,” which is 잡수시다 (japsusida), but this is used less frequently than 드시다 (deusida).